PackageGuard 2.1.1

 }

-In this example, only NuGet packages with the MIT or Apache 2.0 licenses are allowed, the use of the package ProhibitedPackage and any pre-release packages (e.g. 0.1.2 or 1.0.2-beta.2) are prohibited, and MyPackage should stick to version 7 only.
+In this example, only NuGet and NPM packages with the MIT or Apache 2.0 licenses are allowed, the use of the package ProhibitedPackage and any pre-release packages (e.g. 0.1.2 or 1.0.2-beta.2) are prohibited, and MyPackage should stick to version 7 only.
 Both the allow and deny sections support the licenses and packages properties.
 But licenses and packages listed under allow have precedence over those under the deny section.

 Deny rules always take precedence over allow rules.
 If a package is denied by the deny section, it will be blocked regardless of what the allow section specifies.